mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/multi-tenancy/resource-mgmt-primitives/index.md

 In summary, Jenkins-as-a-service is a very dynamic workload, with hundreds of Jenkins agents being run on demand.
 Having good visibility of the resources available and understanding when the quota is reached are important parameters for tuning, availability and growth.
 The Spark example measures how much sooner the "high" role tasks ran than the "low",  to inform the tuning of the weights.

 # Implementation
-You can use the following resources to learn how to implement both Marathon on Marathon and Spark&trade; quotas:
+You can use the following resources to learn how to implement both Marathon on Marathon and Spark quotas:
 - [Deploying non-native instances of Marathon](/mesosphere/dcos/2.0/deploying-services/marathon-on-marathon/)
 - [Spark Quota](/mesosphere/dcos/services/spark/2.8.0-2.4.0/job-scheduling/#quota-for-drivers-and-executors)